LucasDelfino92/morrowindsharp/mwtools.md

 - Browse for your **Morrowind\Data Files** folder, and select **all the plugins** that require cleaning.
 - TESTool will clean all plugins.
 Once it's finished, close TESTool.

+The cleaned plugins will have overwritten the existing plugins.

 ### tes3cmd

 The second step is to clean plugins using tes3cmd.